studioespresso/craft-scout/README.md

 ## Setup

-To define your Indices, create a new `scout.php` file within your `config` folder.
+To define your indices, create a new `scout.php` file within your `config` folder.
 This file should return an array with 3 keys, an `application_id`, your `admin_api_key` (which are both found in your [Algolia](https://www.algolia.com/api-keys) account) and a `mappings` key, which defines your site's mappings.

-Within the mappings array, each index is represented by an array, and values are the configuration.
+Within the mappings array, each index is represented by a configuration array.

 ```php
 <?php